arh-eu/gds-java-sdk/README.md

 A full example of a synchronous client can be seen below.

-You can test your application with the [GDS Server simulator](https://github.com/arh-eu/gds-server-simulator).
+You can test your application with the [GDS Server simulator](https://github.com/arh-eu/gds-server-simulator) if you have no access to a GDS instance.

 ```java
 import hu.arh.gds.client.SyncGDSClient;